Sebokolodi/PyQUfit/README.md

 Where -indata is the input data (text file) containting Stokes Q, U, and I with shape (N, 3) where N is data length. -f is text file containing the frequencies, -noise is the noise estimates for each plane (should be same dimension as the indata), -json is Jason file, this is needed -- it configures the multinest inputs, -phi_range is the maximum Faraday depth, and dphi is the sampling size of the Faraday depths in rad/m/m.
 Niter is number of iterations to use for iteration when performing RM-synthesis clean, and gain is similar to any cleaning (RM-synthesis is  performed mainly for plotting purposes TODO: should make optional).
 If you want plots output, indicate with True.
 The code plots Fractional pol vs wavelength squared, position angle vs. wavelength-squared, and Faraday Spectrum.

 NOTE: at this point, this is done mainly for text files.
 The reason being is that QU-fitting through multinest takes long especially for the data sizes that led to this code (~ 600000 pixels each with 2000  planes).
-This would take longer.
-Usually multinest takes roughly 20 seconds for 4 parameter model, thus, for 600000 pixels this amount to ~3000 hours (125 days)!!!
+Usually multinest takes roughly 20 seconds for a single pixel, with 4 parameter model and 1200 frequency planes, thus, for 600000 pixels this amount to ~3000 hours (125 days)!!!